lloydlow/BrahmanAngusAssemblyScripts/README.md

 This repository contains custom scripts to analyse scaffolds and validate genome assemblies of Angus and Brahman cattles.
 The novel contig assembly approach that generated haplotype-resolved contigs was published elsewhere by [Koren et al (2018)](https://www.nature.com/articles/nbt.4277) and this step will not be detailed here.
 The work described here followed up from the contigs assemblies to generate haplotype-resolved chromosome-level scaffolds.
 It also contains some scripts used for specific analyses that involved SNPs, indels, and various types of structural variants (SVs).

 ## Table of contents
 All scripts are given in the scripts directory.
-Specific scripts and datasets for the various assembly stages are given in directories listed in this repository
+Specific scripts and datasets for the various assembly stages are given or listed in directories below in this repository
 * scaffolding_with_optical_map_and_HiC
 * sex_chromosomes_assemblies_and_validation
 * comparison_of_gaps